schaenk/jquery-in-viewport/README.md

 jQuery Plugin - inViewport
 ==========================

-jQuery Plugin to check if a element is visible in the current viewport.
+jQuery Plugin to check if an element is visible in the current viewport.

 Usage
 -----